The Banana Trap: How to Escape Your Own Personal Ground Hog Day

 Especially when we turn to alcohol, gambling, drugs (prescribed or otherwise), and other means of escape, like having an affair, or continual job seeking, or travel just for travel’s sake.

-But you can’t run away from yourself.
+No matter where you go, you can’t run away from yourself.
+You are always there.

 Your problems always follow you, no matter what new job you’ve just secured, or the new relationship you’ve just begun, or the next holiday destination you’ve just landed.